Hardy inequality and asymptotic eigenvalue distribution for discrete Laplacians: Introduction

-A graph~$G$ is \emph{simple} if $\Er$ has values in $\{0,1\}$ and $\theta=0$.
-Finally, we recall that a \emph{bi-partite} graph is a graph whose vertex set can be partitioned into two subsets in such a way that no two points in the same subset are neighbors.
+We recall that a graph~$G$ is \emph{simple} if $\Er$ has values in $\{0,1\}$, $m=1$, $\theta=0$, and has no loop.
+A \emph{bi-partite} graph is a graph whose vertex set can be partitioned into two subsets in such a way that no two points in the same subset are neighbors.
 Trees are bi-partite graphs.

+In the sequel, we shall always consider (magnetic) graphs $G=(\Vr, \Er, m, \theta)$, which are locally finite, connected and have no loop.
+We also fix $\omega\in \Vr$ and denote by $|x|$ the distance between $x$ and $\omega$.

 We now associate a certain Hilbert space and some operators on it to a given graph $G=(\Vr, \Er, m, \theta)$.
 Let $\ell^2(G, m^2):=\ell^2(\Vr, m^2; \C)$ be the set of functions $f:\Vr\rightarrow \C$, such that $\|f\|^2:=\sum_{x\in \Vr} m(x)^2|f(x)|^2$ is finite.
 The associated scalar product is given by $\langle f, g\rangle= \sum_{x\in \Vr} m^2(x) \overline{f(x)}g(x)$, for $f,g\in \ell^2(\Vr, m^2)$.
 We also denote by $\Cc_c(\Vr)$ the set of functions $f:\Vr\rightarrow \C$, which have finite support.
 We define the quadratic form: